-My vision for this year is to raise our company profile on a global scale.
-The management team and I are looking forward to what 2021 will hold for Vivoryon as we continue moving our preclinical and clinical development programs forward into added value stages.
-We are excited to continue advancing our pipeline in the clinic and to track the progress of our ongoing clinical trials, including VIVIAD.
+DR. ULRICH DAUER: My vision for this year is to raise our company profile on a global scale.
+The management team and I are looking forward to what 2021 will hold for Vivoryon as we continue moving our preclinical and clinical development programs forward despite the pandemic.
+We are excited to continue advancing our pipeline in research and investigation and to track the progress of our ongoing clinical trials, including VIVIAD.